Movatterモバイル変換

 Early life and education

-On October 3, 2024,The New York Times discovered resurfaced photos of Lawler wearing aMichael Jackson costume that includedblackface in 2006 at a Manhattan CollegeHalloween party.
+In October 2024,The New York Times discovered resurfaced photos of Lawler wearing aMichael Jackson costume that includedblackface in 2006 at a Manhattan CollegeHalloween party.
 In response, Lawler said that his costume was intended to be "truly the sincerest form of flattery, a genuine homage to my musical hero since I was a little kid trying to moonwalk through my mom's kitchen.
-The ugly practice of blackface was the furthest thing from my mind."[5]
-It was also reported that in 2005,J. Randy Taraborrelli, aMichael Jackson biographer who helped get Lawler into the courtroom for Jackson's trial, recalled that Lawler, then a senior in high school and "young fan" of Jackson had been "so disgusted" by testimony against Jackson "that he couldn't help but mutter something derogatory under his breath".
-Lawler was later removed from the courtroom.[5]
+The ugly practice of blackface was the furthest thing from my mind."[8]
+It was also reported that in 2005,J. Randy Taraborrelli, aMichael Jackson biographer, helped get Lawler, then a high school senior, into the courtroom for Jackson's trial.[8]

 U.S. House of Representatives